brandon-hamilton/creative-resources/reference-gathering.md

 The following licenses are examples of what you'll want to look for when sourcing or buying assets to use in your work.
 The Photobash.co license is a particularly great example of the wording you may need to cover your usage requirements.

 **Keep in mind these licenses were quoted directly at the time this section was created.
-The exact wording may change at a later date.**
+The exact wording may have changed.**

-## Pexels License
+### Pexels License

 - https://www.pexels.com/license
 - https://www.pexels.com/terms-of-service/